mrharmonies/hashpling/README.md

 # hashpling
-hashpling allows you to **use shebang on non-unix platform**, for example, on Windows or DOS.
+hashpling allows you to **use shebang on non-unix platform**, (eg. on Windows 10, Windows XP or on MSDOS).
 For more info about shebang, read this wikipedia article on [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).

 # usage
 Just add **#!** followed by **path to interpreter** (works with many famous interpreter including **python, bash, kornshell, perl, lua, nodejs, ruby, instantfpc, etc**) at the very **beginning** of your file and continue writing your code below it.